 Workers with the company describe the work environment as a close knit family.
 For a career that allows you to express your creativity, working as a virtual stylist might be the right choice.
 Of course, the employee discount helps you look your best too.

 7. Data entry

-While not as glamorous as some of the other jobs on our list, data entry jobs are still in demand.
+While not as glamorous as some of the other jobs on our list, part time data entry jobs are still in demand.
 In a data entry job, you’ll input data from forms or other sources.
 In most cases, you’ll use a keyboard, but data entry can also be performed by other methods.